 - Poor implementation introduced problems.

-- The world is a random place, and the unpredictable happened.
+- The world is a random place, and something unlikely happened.

 If you believe an outcome determines the quality of the decision that led to it, you’ve already fallen into the outcome bias trap.
 Let’s step around that one.
 We have a lot of exploring left to do.